 AOS’s Lanyon Award recognizes the early-career ornithologist who authors the best integrative paper on avian science in either AOS journal (Ornithology or Ornithological Applications).
 It is given in honor of Wesley “Bud” Lanyon, who served as the 37th President of the American Ornithologists’ Union.
 Bud was a steadfast and committed leader in the field of ornithology and a respected mentor of many generations of scientists.
 He was particularly keen to support researchers in the midst of writing their dissertations and those who had recently completed their Ph.D.s.
 Because they possess a thorough understanding of the current literature, he recognized, they are poised to provide novel insights into classic areas of ornithology and to elucidate emerging fields of study.

-The Lanyon Award consists of a $1,500 honorarium to the winner plus a $1,000 travel stipend and gratis registration to attend the AOS annual meeting, where the winner will organize a symposium on their winning review topic.
+The 2025 Wesley Lanyon Award provides a $1,500 honorarium to the winner, as well as a $1,000 travel stipend and gratis registration to attend the 2025 AOS annual meeting, for which the winner will organize a symposium on their winning review topic.
 The winner will be announced to the public as soon as the winning paper is selected; the award will be conferred at the 2025 AOS annual meeting.

 Call for Abstracts

-Abstract submissions for the 2022 Lanyon Award are currently open.
+Abstract submissions for the 2025 Lanyon Award are currently open.
 Abstracts are due by 30 October 2023.

 Lanyon Award Application Process & Eligibility Details